 For those tax credit units occupied by low income households, the monthly gross rent should not realistically exceed 35% of the household income.
-However, elderly households can afford to pay a larger portion of their incomes on housing than family households.
-Elderly households should not realistically exceed 40% of the household income.

 G.2 Affordability

 The most important information from the tables above is summarized in the table below.
 Income requirements for any PBRA units will be calculated for the contract rent.